SydneyBioX/localWorkshop/README.md

 This repsitory contains presenter slides and data files used for the presentation at Charles Perkins Centre on 29 June 2018.

-To install Bioconductor software, BiocInstaller must firstly be obtained from CRAN.
+To install Bioconductor software, BiocManager must firstly be obtained from CRAN.

 ```
 install.packages("BiocManager")